Mon-Fri, 7am – 7pm CT

 It’s important that you understand what you are signing, both to make sure your rights are protected and so that you clearly understand your obligations under the contract.
 Below we’ve outlined several ways renters can protect their rights.
-If you have questions, or would like an attorney in your state to review your lease before you sign, a LegalShield Personal plan comes with all that and more for just $24.95 per month.
+If you have questions, or would like a lawyer in your state to review your lease before you sign, a LegalShield Personal plan comes with all that and more for just $24.95/month.

 While many landlords start with standard lease forms, tenant law varies from state to state and modifications to terms and conditions that favor landlords are common.
 As such, it’s important that you read the lease carefully to make sure you understand the terms and conditions you’ll be agreeing to.

-If you’ve read the lease and you have legal questions you’d like answered before you feel 100% comfortable signing on the dotted line, speak with a tenant attorney.
+If you’ve read the lease and you have legal questions you’d like answered before you feel 100% comfortable signing on the dotted line, speak with a tenant lawyer.

 Most landlords treat their rentals as a business and know that they need happy customers (renters) to be profitable over the long-term.
 As such, there are a variety of terms and conditions you may be able to negotiate to sweeten the deal.
 Here are a few examples.